Relations between China and Korea

 The arbitrary division into North and South Korea, imposed by foreign powers far away was not accepted by the Korean people just like the division of Vietnam and Germany.

 In June 1950 northern Korean forces invaded the south.
-The U.S. received full U.N. backing to defend the south, so it was a combined U.S. and U.K. Commonwealth force that moved into South Korea.
+The US received full UN backing to defend the south, so it was a combined US and UK Commonwealth force that moved into south Korea.
 The forces pushed the north Koreans back past the 38th Parallel and nearly to the border with China.

-China had legitimate fears that the forces would now advance north into Manchuria and China.
-U.S. General MacArthur advocated unification of Korea and a possible attack on China, however Truman did not share this view and dismissed him, Truman also decided that nuclear weapons would not be used in this conflict.
+China had legitimate fears that the forces would now advance north into Manchuria and China itself.
+US General MacArthur advocated unification of Korea and a possible attack on China, however Truman did not share this view and dismissed him, Truman also decided that nuclear weapons would not be used in this conflict.
 The USSR (Russia) would have been expected to have supported North Korea.
 It seems that there was no Russian appetite for a direct confrontation with the US and indeed Russia withheld air support for N. Korea at this crucial time.

 Zhou Enlai warned that China would not allow its border to be threatened.
-China trained up 250,000 ‘Peoples Volunteers’ in secret (it could not risk the ‘official’ Chinese army becoming involved in a wider China-U.S. war) and on the night of 26th November 1950 they attacked the U.N. forces.
-By December 25th the combined N. Korean and Chinese force had crossed 38th parallel and taken the southern capital Seoul.
+China trained up 250,000 ‘Peoples Volunteers’ in secret (it could not risk the ‘official’ Chinese army becoming involved in a wider China-U.S. war) and on the night of 26th November 1950 they attacked the UN forces.
+By December 25th the combined N. Korean and Chinese force had crossed 38th parallel and captured the southern capital Seoul.
 The US was taken aback by this success against a modern highly trained army and this event probably prevented a wider war against China.
-General Peng Dehuai was then given control and the war became bogged down, the Chinese made huge losses (half the troops died including one of Mao's own sons) with little gain.
+Chinese General Peng Dehuai was then given control and the war became bogged down, the Chinese made huge losses (half the Chinese troops died including one of Mao's own sons) with little gain.
 By June 1951 the attacks had petered out and Russia suggested ceasefire talks with the 38th Parallel as the border.
-It took over two years to negotiate a ceasefire while sporadic attacks rumbled on.
+It took over two years to negotiate a full ceasefire while sporadic attacks rumbled on.

 Aftermath

 After the end of main hostilities, the Sino-Soviet split occurred making China the main player in North Korean politics.
-The 1950s and 60s was a period of Chinese isolationism there was a continuing fear of a Chiang Kaishek invasion backed by U.S. forces.
+The 1950s and 60s was a period of Chinese isolationism there was a continuing fear of a Chiang Kaishek invasion backed by US forces.

 With Kim Il-Sung , a strong military leader, installed at Pyongyang, China felt that Korea was no longer a threat and China signed a pact with N. Korea to come to its aid if attacked.
 Tensions eased after the Nixon rapprochement of 1972 and China built friendly relations with S. Korea.
-With significant U.S. aid South Korea prospered and became one of the Asian Tigers with an economic boom.
-It has been capital from South Korean investors that has helped fuel Chinese economic growth particularly in Shandong province.
+With significant US aid South Korea prospered and became one of the Asian Tigers with an impressive economic boom.
+It has been finance from South Korean investors that has helped fuel Chinese economic growth particularly in Shandong province.
 An immense tunnel under the Yellow Sea from Korea to Shandong has been proposed as well as a tunnel to Japan.
-Substantial trade with N. Korea over the Yalu river began to build up.
+Substantial trade with N. Korea over the Yalu river has begun to build up.
 Chinese backed development in the Tumen Development Zone has encouraged investment in the border region.

 korea, north korea, city